 Instead of generating clues using encryption under an FHE scheme, we use a lighter-weight encryption scheme which can still be homomorphically decrypted and processed by the detector.
-Specifically, we use the PVW scheme [PVW08], which is variant of the Regev05 LWE-based encryption scheme [Reg09].
+Specifically, we use the PVW scheme [PVW08], which is a variant of the Regev05 LWE-based encryption scheme [Reg09].
 See Section 5.2 for details.
 The PVW decryption algorithm can be cheaply evaluated under FHE, and moreover its ciphertext size grows slowly when multiple bits are encrypted.
-The choice of PVW parameters, such noise level σ , is discussed below in Sections 7.3 and 10.1.
+Choice of PVW parameters, such as lattice dimension n and noise level σ , is discussed below in Sections 7.3 and 10.1.